U of M Wordmark

 The American Cancer Society (ACS) sponsors the Great American Smokeout, an event that challenges smokers to quit, one day at a time, and connects people with local resources.
 800-227-2345 or 877-44U-QUIT

-Internet: Try using search terms such as "nicotine" or "smoking" for tobacco facts, tips for quitting and on-line support groups.
-Our standout favorite is thetruth.com.
+Internet: Try using search terms such as "nicotine" or "smoking" for tobacco facts, tips for quitting, and online support groups.
+Our standout favorite is thetruth.com